QBI-Software/OPEXUploader/README.md

 1. Reports are created in the report directory showing missing and matched participants - these should be checked and any repeated incorrect IDs can be added to the file called 'incorrectIds.csv' in the application resources directory.
 1. Once uploaded, it is good to move the file into the 'done' directory

+## Other Options

+### Create Subjects from Data

+If the subject doesn't exist, this will create it in the database.
+Generally, this isn't used in case there are errors in the Participant IDs and thus incorrect data entry.

+### Update existing data

+This will reload the data over existing data.
+This is useful, for example, with the MRIdata (hippocampal volumes) where there have been improvements in the methods.

+### Download CSVs

+This function generates CSV files for each experiment type.
+They are currently used for statistics and is a lot quicker than downloading the data via XNAT.

+1. Enter the Output directory
+1. Click on 'Download CSVs'